maemo-leste/maemo-user-guide/source/chapters/clock-n-alarms.rst

 Your new time zone location will then be displayed.
     |choose-time-zone-Chisinau|

-When ready, tap on Done.
+When ready, tap on *Done*.
 Otherwise, search for a different place.

 Date
 """"
 A menu will appear, from which you can select the current date.
     |adjust-date|

-Then tap on Done when ready selecting.
+Then tap on *Done* when ready selecting.

 Time
 """"
 A menu will appear, from which you can select the current time.
     |adjust-time|

-Then tap on Done when ready selecting.
+Then tap on *Done* when ready selecting.

 New alarm
 ---------

-Tap on New alarm
+Tap on *New alarm*

    |new-alarm-button|